paf31/blog-source/posts/2015-12-18-PureScript-0.8.markdown

 - The new `--json-errors` flag
 - A new "externs" file format

 The `--json-errors` flag can be used to render error messages and warnings as a JSON data structure, making it easier for editors to access line numbers and module names in errors.
+The output of `--json-errors` also includes any suggested text replacements, which makes it much easier for plugins to implement things like automatically minifying import lists, and adding type declarations.

 Externs files are generated by the PureScript compiler, and used during incremental compilation.
 In earlier versions, externs files were actual PureScript modules which used the FFI to make already-compiled modules available to the compiler.
 However, this approach was slow and involved unnecessary typechecking, so the latest versions of the compiler use a JSON representation for externs, and skip unnecessary steps in compilation when processing these files.

 The new JSON representation makes it possible for external tools to read information about PureScript source code.
 For example, the `psc-ide` tool reads the files and uses the data to enable features like type-lookup and autocomplete in various editors (currently, Emacs and Atom are supported).

+## Try PureScript!

+The [Try PureScript](https://try.purescript.org/) website has been completely overhauled for the 0.8 release, including a new backend API and the ability to test out any of the PureScript core libraries.

+In addition, the new API-based approach has made it easier to deploy similar sites for other libraries, and so far we have deployed [Try Thermite!](https://paf31.github.io/try-thermite/) and [Try Flare!](https://sharkdp.github.io/try-flare/), which allow interactive code editing for two popular PureScript UI libraries.
+Eventually, I would like to deploy something similar for the Halogen library, as well as the code samples from the PureScript book.

 ## Future Work